Our Lady of Ransom Church, Kanyakumari: New church

 The porch ends with a pointed arch.
-The church contains totally 7 doors, 3 as porch and 2 doors facing north and 2 doors facing south which depict the 7 fruits of the Holy Spirit.
+The church has seven doors in total: three in the porch; two facing north; two facing south.
+The doors depict the seven gifts of the Holy Spirit.

 Several clustered Gothic piers provide support to the main tower.
 Inside the church, there are compound pillars which resemble vertical shafts that provide support to the ceiling which is made with nave vault and transverse arches.

 Two side towers attached with the main tower act as belfry containing the church bells which have been imported from Italy in 1900 AD.
 The bell was used for several decades to signal time.

-Gigantic statues of St. Thomas and St. Francis Xavier are placed on the main tower.
+Gigantic statues of Saint Thomas the Apostle and St. Francis Xavier are placed on the main tower.
 The veneration of Mother Mary is celebrated every year from 1–31 May.

 Developments

 The church has had several parish priests.